+Government Funds

-Principal Risk Additional Risk Government Fund
+Principal RiskAdditional Risk Treasury Obligations Fund Treasury Instruments Fund Treasury Solutions Fund Government Fund Federal Instruments Fund

-Credit/Default ~
+Credit/Default ~ / / 1

-Cybersecurity •
+Cybersecurity • • • • •

-Floating and Variable Rate Obligations •
+Floating and Variable Rate Obligations • • • • •

-Interest Rate 1
+Interest Rate ~ / / ~

-Large Shareholder Transactions 1
+Large Shareholder Transactions ~ / / ~

-Liquidity 1
+Liquidity ✓ /

-Management •
+Management • • • • •

-Market 1
+Market ✓ /

-Stable NAV 1
+Stable NAV ✓ / ~

-U.S. Government Securities 1
+U.S. Government Securities

-Credit/Default Risk-An issuer or guarantor of a security held by the Fund, or a bank or other financial institution that has entered into a repurchase agreement with the Fund may default on its obligation to pay interest and repay principal or default on any other obligation.
+- Credit/Default Risk-An issuer or guarantor of a security held by the Fund, or a bank or other financial institution that has entered into a repurchase agreement with the Fund may default on its obligation to pay interest and repay principal or default on any other obligation.
 Even if such an entity does not default on a payment, an instrument's value may decline if the market believes that the entity has become less able or willing to make timely payments.
 The credit quality of the Fund's portfolio securities, instruments or counterparties may meet the Fund's credit quality requirements at the time of purchase but then deteriorate thereafter, and such a deterioration can occur rapidly.
 In certain instances, the downgrading or default of a single holding or guarantor of the Fund's holdings may impair the Fund's liquidity and have the potential to cause significant NAV deterioration.
-These risks are heightened in market environments where interest rates are rising.

-- Cybersecurity Risk-The Fund may be susceptible to operational and information security risks resulting from cyber-attacks.
+These risks are heightened in market environments where interest rates are rising. - Cybersecurity Risk-The Fund may be susceptible to operational and information security risks resulting from cyber-attacks.
 Cyber-attacks include, among others, stealing or corrupting confidential information and other data that is maintained online or digitally for financial gain, denial-of-service attacks on websites causing operational disruption, and the unauthorized release of confidential information and other data.
 Cyber-attacks have the ability to cause significant disruptions and impact business operations; to result in financial losses; to prevent shareholders from transacting business; to interfere with the Fund's calculation of NAV; and to lead to violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs and/or additional compliance costs.
-Cyber-attacks affecting the Fund or its Investment Adviser, custodian, Transfer Agent, or other third-party service providers may adversely impact the Fund and its shareholders. - Floating and Variable Rate Obligations Risk-Floating rate and variable rate obligations are debt instruments issued by companies or other entities with interest rates that reset periodically (typically, daily, monthly, quarterly, or semi-annually) in response to changes in the market rate of interest on which the interest rate is based.
-For floating and variable rate obligations, there may be a lag between an actual change in the underlying interest rate benchmark and the reset time for an interest payment of such an obligation, which could harm or benefit the Fund, depending on the interest rate environment or other circumstances.
+Cyber-attacks affecting the Fund or its Investment Adviser, custodian, Transfer Agent, or other third-party service providers may adversely impact the Fund and its shareholders. - Floating and Variable Rate Obligations Risk- For floating and variable rate obligations, there may be a lag between an actual change in the underlying interest rate benchmark and the resettime for an interest payment of such an obligation, which could harm or benefit the Fund, depending on the interest rate environment or other circumstances.
 In a rising interest rate environment, for example, a floating or variable rate obligation that does not reset immediately would prevent the Fund from taking full advantage of rising interest rates in a timely manner.
 However, in a declining interest rate environment, the Fund may benefit from a lag due to an obligation's interest rate payment not being immediately impacted by a decline in interest rates.